 The proposed project would not result in a substantial increase the demand of ground water supplies or interfere with groundwater recharge or lowering of the local groundwater level.
-According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.
+According to Napa County environmental resource mapping (Water Deficient

+Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.
 Potential impacts from the project would be less than significant.

 - c-e.
 The project proposal will not substantially alter any drainage patterns on site or cause an increase in erosion on or off site.
+The proposed winery hospitality building would be attached to the existing winery building, which would result in minimal grading for the winery building, with average slopes of 2-5%.
 All earth disturbing activities will be subject to the County's Stormwater Ordinance which would include measures to prevent erosion, sediment, and waste materials from entering waterways both during and after any construction activities.
 Given the County's Best Management Practices, which comply with RWQCB requirements, the project does not have the potential to significantly impact water quality and discharge standards.
+See the Stormwater Control Plan prepared for the Project by Summit Engineering, Inc., dated June 13, 2016 (revised) for BMP's.
 Potential impacts would be less than significant. - f.
 The proposed project would implement standard stormwater quality treatment controls to treat runoff prior to discharge from the project site.
 The incorporation of these features into the project would ensure that the proposed project would not create substantial sources of polluted runoff.
 As discussed above, the Division of Environmental Health has reviewed the application and determined that the proposed sanitary wastewater systems are adequate to serve the facility's septic needs.
 In addition, the proposed project does not have any unusual characteristics that create sources of pollution that would degrade water quality.
 Impacts would be less than significant. - g-i.
-According to the Napa County Environmental Resource Maps (based on the following layer Flood Zones, Dam Levee Inundation) a portion of the project site is located within a flood hazard area.
-A portion of the site is also within the inundation area of Conn dam, which is approximately four miles east of the project site; however, the winery development area is outside the both the flood hazard area and inundation area.
-If Conn dam were to fail all employees would have to evacuate to an area of refuge.
-No housing is proposed as a part of this project.
+According to the Napa County Environmental Resource Maps (based on the following layer Flood Zones, Dam Levee Inundation) no portion of the project site is within a FEMA-designated 100 year flood plain or dam inundation area.
 The winery development would not impede or redirect flood flows or expose structures or people to flooding.
 Potential impacts from the project would be less than significant. - j.
 In coming years, higher global temperatures are expected to raise sea level by expanding ocean water, melting mountain glaciers and small ice caps, and causing portions of Greenland and the Antarctic ice sheets to melt.
 The Intergovernmental panel on Climate change estimates that the global average sea level will rise between 0.6 and 2 feet over the next century (IPCC, 2007).

-The lowest portion of the property is situated at approximately 162 feet above mean sea level.
+The lowest portion of the property is situated at approximately 110 feet above mean sea level.
 There is no known history of landslides or mud flow on the property.
 The project will not subject people or structures to a significant risk of inundation by tsunamis, seiche, or mudflows.